DexlizeProject/dexlize-network-contract/README.md

 }
 ```

-### Cancel bill selled Example
+### Cancel order selled Example
-you can cancel the bill selled by setting the type of bill in the memo
+you can cancel the order selled by setting the type of bill in the memo

 ```js
 contract: dexlizenetwk